 Although body mass index (BMI), as a measure of obesity, is positively correlated with the risk of various non-communicable diseases[4,5], approximately 35% of obese individuals are metabolically healthy[6].
-In contrast, many subjects with normal weight may suffer from a variety of metabolic abnormality such as insulin resistance, hypertension, dyslipidemia and hyperglycemia[7,8].
+In contrast, many normal weight subjects may suffer from a variety of metabolic abnormalities, such as insulin resistance, hypertension, dyslipidemia and hyperglycemia[7,8].
 However, metabolic abnormalities are more common amongst metabolically healthy obese (MHO) than metabolically healthy normal weight (MHNW) individuals[6].
-Consistently, a recent meta-analysis showed that MHO subjects with or without fatty liver had greater risk for development of T2DM in comparison with MHNW subjects without fatty liver[9].
-In a 10-year follow up study among Korean, the incident diabetes risk was higher in both metabolically unhealthy normal weight (MUNW) and metabolically unhealthy obese (MUO) than MHNW.
-Nevertheless, in MHO subjects in this population, the incidence of T2DM was significantly higher only in subjects younger than 45 years, but not in older adults[10].
-Although the association between metabolic/obesity phenotypes and T2DM have been investigated in various populations[10-14], few studies have been conducted to evaluate such association not only in Iran where diabetes mellitus is one of the main causes of years lived with disability, but also over the world[15].
-In our previous publication, MHO and MUOW subjects were considerably at greater risk for development of T2DM compared with MHNW[12].
-Nevertheless, the risk of developing prediabetes based on the metabolic/obesity phenotypes has been poorly investigated.
-In a population retrospective cohort study among Japanese, the prevalence of prediabetes was remarkably higher in obese individuals compared with normal weight subjects (60% vs 34%)[16].
+Consistently, a recent meta-analysis showed that MHO subjects with or without fatty liver had a greater risk for developing T2DM compared to MHNW subjects without fatty liver[9].
+In a 10-year follow up study among Koreans, the incident diabetes risk was higher in both metabolically unhealthy normal weight (MUNW) and metabolically unhealthy obese (MUO) individuals than MHNW individuals.
+Nevertheless, in MHO subjects in this population, the incidence of T2DM was significantly higher in subjects younger than 45 years, but not in older adults[10].
+Although the association between metabolic/obesity phenotypes and T2DM have been investigated in various populations[10-14], few studies have been conducted to evaluate such association not only in Iran where diabetes mellitus is one of the main causes of years lived with disability, but also worldwide[15].
+In our previous publication, MHO and MUOW subjects were at considerably greater risk for developing T2DM compared to MHNW subjects[12].
+Nevertheless, the risk of developing prediabetes based on metabolic/obesity phenotypes has been poorly investigated.
+In a retrospective Japanese population cohort study, the prevalence of prediabetes was remarkably higher in obese individuals compared to normal weight subjects (60% vs 34%)[16].
 Another longitudinal study revealed no association between general adiposity and diabetes or prediabetes risk, while dysfunctional adiposity, determined by excess visceral fat and insulin resistance, was associated with the occurrence of diabetes or prediabetes[17].
-Due to limited knowledge regarding prediabetes risk, in the current study, we aimed to: (1) estimate the prevalence of different metabolic/obesity phenotypes in an Iranian population; and (2) determine the association of baseline metabolic/obesity phenotypes as well as their interchanges during follow-up with the risk of prediabetes development in a prospective cohort study.
+Due to our limited knowledge regarding prediabetes risk, in the current study, we aimed to: (1) estimate the prevalence of different metabolic/obesity phenotypes in an Iranian population and (2) determine the association of baseline metabolic/obesity phenotypes and their interchanges during follow-up with the risk of prediabetes development in a prospective cohort study.

 MATERIALS AND METHODS